apache/submarine/website/docs/community/HowToBecomeCommitter.md

 - Participate in the discussion on the mailing list, usually there will be mails starting with [DISCUSS]
 - Answer questions from users or developers on the mailing list
 - Review the work of others (both code and non-code) and publish your own suggestions
-- Review the issues on JIRA and maintain the latest status of the issues, such as: closing outdated issues, changing the issue’s error information, etc.
+- Review the issues on JIRA and maintain the latest status of the issues, such as closing outdated issues, changing the issue’s error information, etc.
 - Guide new contributors and be familiar with the community process
 - Give speeches and blogs about Submarine, and add these to the official website of Submarine
 - Any contribution that is beneficial to the development of the Submarine community